flyingmachine/nanoc-blog/content/people/buddy-system.md

 outlined below - and that's totally ok!
 A key part of the framework is _you don't have to buy into it_.
-But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it (but not everyone was, and everyone was able to respect that we're all different and prefer different ways of interacting).
+But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it while respecting that we're all different and prefer different ways of interacting.
 New hires were especially excited because they felt like it would help them acclimate to their new environment.
 To me, a team that is enthusiastic about these ideas is a team that I'd want to work with; it's a team that actually likes the idea of relating to each other on a real, human level, and that is all too rare.

 One topic that came up was, how is this different from just being friends?
 Is it really necessary to have a _structure_ that everyone